garutilorenzo/k8s-aws-terraform-cluster/README.md

 ## Deploy a sample stack

+We use the same stack used in [this](https://github.com/garutilorenzo/k3s-oci-cluster) repository.
+This stack **need** longhorn and nginx ingress.

-Finally to test all the components of the cluster we can deploy a sample stack.
+To test all the components of the cluster we can deploy a sample stack.
 The stack is composed by the following components:

 * MariaDB
 * Nginx